getndazn/dazn-lambda-powertools/packages/lambda-powertools-middleware-log-timeout/README.md

 ## API

+The middleware accepts the following optional constructor parameters:
+- `thresholdMillis`
-The middleware accepts an optional constructor parameter `thresholdMillis`, which is the number of millis before an invocation is timed out, that an error message is logged. `thresholdMillis` defaults to **10ms**.
+  - number of millis before an invocation is timed out, that an error message is logged. [default: **10ms**]
+- `customLogger`
+  - custom logging function which will be invoked when a timeout occurs. [default: `Log.error('invocation timed out', { awsRequestId, invocationEvent })`]
+  - function will be invoked with `(event, context)` as input params

+Default configuration:
 ```js
 const middy = require('middy')
 const logTimeout = require('@dazn/lambda-powertools-middleware-log-timeout')